Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 4. Given a crystal structure, what are the slip systems of it?
 5. Given a crystal structure, what are the slip planes of it?
 6. Given a slip plane of the crystal structure, what is the slip direction?
+7. Given a 3-D vector instance (velocity, Burgers vector, vector position, etc), what are the vector components?
+8. Given a 3-D vector instance (velocity, Burgers vector, vector position, etc), what is the vector magnitude?
+9. Given a Basis of a vector in 3-D space, what are the first, second, and third axis vector?
+10. Given a 3-D vector instance (velocity, Burgers vector, vector position, etc), what is the unit?

 ## Answer to CQs via SPARQL